Table of Contents

 Libraesva provides and maintains a list of exceptions via it’s usual update service.
 This list instructs the ESG appliance not to rewrite URIs that match these exception list.
 Only highly reliable services where no user content is available are included in such list.

-The administrator of the Libraesva ESG appliance can add exceptions via System -> Content Analysis -> Phishing Highlight.
+The administrator of the Libraesva ESG appliance can add exceptions via System -> Content Analysis -> Impersonation Protection > Phishing Highlight > Phishing Sites List table.
 All URIs for the sites added as “safe” to the “Phishing Sites List” are not rewritten.